benwhalley/pytest-bdd/README.rst

 About background best practices, please read
 `here <https://github.com/cucumber/cucumber/wiki/Background#good-practices-for-using-background>`_.

 ..
-NOTE:: There is only step "Given" should be used in "Background" section,
+NOTE:: Only "Given" steps should be used in the "Background" section.
-          steps "When" and "Then" are prohibited, because their purpose are related to actions and consuming outcomes, that is conflict with "Background" aim - prepare system for tests or "put the system in a known state" as "Given" does it.
+          "When" and "Then" are prohibited because their purpose is perform actions and consume outcomes.
+This is conflict with aim of the "Background" section, which is to prepare system for tests or "put the system in a known state" (as "Given" does).
-          The statement above is applied for strict Gherkin mode, which is enabled by default.
+          The statement above is enforced by strict Gherkin mode, which is enabled by default.